 The need for likes and comparisons can harm teens’ mental health.
 A study by the Pew Research Center found that 71% of teens use several social media sites.
 This can make them feel they aren’t good enough, hurting their self-esteem.

 Social media does more than affect self-image.
 It encourages non-stop use and can be a place for cyberbullying.
-Studies show this can increase depression and anxiety in teens.
+Studies show this can increase depression and anxiety in teens, highlighting the importance of addressing teenagers and social media risks.

 “Social media plays a big role in teens’ lives, but it can have serious effects.
 Parents and teachers need to watch and guide how teens use these platforms.”